 There are a range of different qualifications you can take to become an accountant.
 The AAT qualification is the minimal level of qualification required for most kinds of accountancy.

-Accountants have a good earning potential and it’s all dependant on the route you choose to go down and factors such as the company you work for, your practice and location.
+Accountants have a good earning potential and it’s all dependent on the route you choose to go down and factors such as the company you work for, your practice, and your location.

 On average AAT accountants can start at a salary of £22,000 rising up to £30,000 with experience.